 If your garden has the right conditions for it to thrive, bearberry makes a beautiful addition year-round.
-Bearberry is a small evergreen shrub often used as a groundcover.
-It is an excellent choice to provide winter interest with the tiny leaves that turn bronze in the fall, and the small red berries that last until spring.
+Bearberry is a small creeping evergreen sub-shrub often used as a perennial groundcover.
+It is an excellent choice to provide winter interest with tiny leaves that turn bronze in the fall, and small red berries that last until spring.
 Bearberry is also a useful choice when you need a plant that is tolerant of salt or drought.

-Arctostaphylos uva-ursi is the botanical name and it belongs to the Ericaceae (heather) family.
+Arctostaphylos uva-ursi is the botanical name of bearberry.
+It belongs to the Ericaceae (heather) family.

 Names used for this shrub are bearberry, kinnikinick, mealberry, sandberry, kinnikinnick, and hog cranberry.